A Trusted UK Supplier Of ESD Control Products Since 1986

 ESD matting can be measured in three ways:

-In environments that are electrostatically sensitive or where static electricity is a risk, ESD mats are frequently found.
+ESD mats are used in environments that are electrostatically sensitive or where static electricity is a risk.
 This includes:

-ESD mats are commonly used in companies where employees frequently interact with ESD-sensitive products; they are also necessary for employees who occasionally need to interact with these environments, such as back-office staff who sometimes need to access a cleanroom or manufacturing facility.
+ESD mats are commonly used in static controlled areas where employees frequently interact with ESD-sensitive products; they are also necessary for employees who occasionally need to interact with these environments, such as back-office staff who sometimes need to access a cleanroom or manufacturing facility.

 In cases where extended periods of standing are required, some ESD mats may incorporate “anti-fatigue” features, such as extra foam, to provide a more comfortable work environment.